 Financial Information

 Wondering why a life insurance company might care about your financial health?
 There are two good reasons.
 One, they want to ensure you can afford the premiums.
 Two, they want to make sure you are not over-insuring your life.
-If you are applying for more coverage than you would reasonably need, insurance companies can reject your request.
+If you are applying for more coverage than you would reasonably need, an insurance company can reject your request.

 Here are some of the questions insurers may ask you: